pellcorp/creality-wiki/docs/bltouch.md

 The installation can only be performed on a printer which has been rooted and ssh granted

-You need root access, if you are not already root, then follow [Helper Script Enable Root Access](https://guilouz.github.io/Creality-Helper-Script-Wiki/firmwares/install-and-update-rooted-firmware-k1/#enable-root-access)
+You need root access, if you are not already root, then follow the excellent [Helper Script Enable Root Access](https://guilouz.github.io/Creality-Helper-Script-Wiki/firmwares/install-and-update-rooted-firmware-k1/#enable-root-access) instructions.

 ### Factory Reset